awsdocs/amazon-s3-developer-guide/doc_source/DeletingOneObjectUsingNetSDK.md

 The following C\# example deletes an object from a versioned bucket\.
 It deletes a specific version of the object by specifying the object key name and version ID\.
 The code performs the following tasks:

-1. Enables versioning on a bucket that you specify \(if versioning is already enabled, this has no effect\)\.
+1. Enables S3 Versioning on a bucket that you specify \(if Versioning is already enabled, this has no effect\)\.

 1. Adds a sample object to the bucket\.
 In response, Amazon S3 returns the version ID of the newly added object\.
 The example uses this version ID in the delete request\.